kmgowda/SBK/README.md

 ```

-9. To invoke the benchmarking of the your driver you have issue the parameters "-class < your driver name>"
+9. To invoke the benchmarking of the driver you have issue the parameters "-class < your driver name>"

 Example: For pulsar driver
 ```